hasgeek/events/_fifthelephant_events/2018-logisticsconf.md

    url: https://hasgeek.tv/fifthelephant/
 overview:
   left_content: |
-    **Logistics in Mobility Conference by The Fifth Elephant will focus on the following domains:**

-    1. The landscape (literally), and interesting problems to solve for logistics – be they supply-chain management, warehousing, transportation, delivery of goods and services or fleet management.
-    2. Complexities in current technology and processes for collecting, managing and updating geo-spatial data
-    3. Areas of collaboration and cooperation between industry, startups and government – including municipalities, urban planning and infrastructure.
+    Logistics in Mobility conference will have Product managers, senior engineers and data scientists from different companies working in the domain of logistics and mobility.
+These experts and practitioners will talk about how they're approaching the following challenges:

+    *  Managing uniqueness of address and location data in India in delivering goods.
+    * Effectiveness and costs of using different maps APIs and services.
+    * The role of internal and external facing visualizations to plan resources for logistics (and to prepare teams).
+    * Use of ML and AI to solve problems in fleet management.
+    * Fulfilling demand.
+    * War stories in operations -- and what are lessons to be learned in the interplay of technological solutions and human intent and planning.
+    * Solving the problem of last mile connectivity.

+    The Logistics in Mobility conference is a journey of recognizing issues underlying mapping, location data and their relationship with mobility and logistics.

     ### Target Audience:

-    **You should attend and/or speak at the conference if your work involves:**
+    **You should attend the conference if your work involves:**

     * Product development for fleet management.
     * Operational challenges with respect to fleet management.